LuMarans30/G15Podisti-WPF/README.md

 # G15PodistiWPF
-Multithreaded race between stickmans using Parallel Class.
+Multithreaded race between stickmans using Parallel class. (made in WPF) (Max 6 runners)
- (max 6 runners)

- After the race has finished the program displays the ranking (top 3 runners).
+After the race the program displays the ranking with the relative measured times.